-COLUMN NAME DESCRIPTION Date of Shipment The date the goods were shipped (i.e. the date the product left your factory/warehouse).
-Date Paid The date your company received payment for the goods.
-Diameter Indicate the diameter of the product (specified in millimetres or diameter designation number).
-Canadian Duty & Taxes The amount included in the selling price for Canadian customs duties and Canadian taxes.
-Export Tax The amount of applicable export tax included in the selling price.
-Extended Selling Price The full invoice value of the goods.
-This value should be the extended value of the quantity multiplied by the unit- selling price.
-Factory The name and location of the production facility or factory where the product was produced.
-Freight The amount of inland freight charges that your company incurred that is included in the selling price of the goods.
-Grade Indicate the grade of the product (e.g. Grade 400W).
-Inland Freight The amount of inland freight charges that your company incurred that is included in the selling price of the goods.
+COLUMN NAME DESCRIPTION REFERENCE APPENDIX Delivery Terms Indicate the delivery terms offered to the customer in the domestic market (e.g. FOB, CPT, FCA, etc.).
+1 & 3 Design Phase Dates Indicate the start date and finish date for the design phase of the production process.
+1, 3 & 4 Dock Charges Indicate the amount of dock charges included in the Total Selling Price.
+1 Domestic or Imported Specify whether the purchased input is sourced domestically or imported.
+5 Domestic Taxes The amount of applicable domestic commodity tax, value-added tax (VAT), or any other domestic tax is included in the export selling price that is not fully refundable upon export.
+1 Export Taxes Indicate the amount for export taxes if incurred by your company.
+1 Extended Selling Price The full invoice value of the goods.
+This value should be the extended value of the quantity multiplied by the unit-selling price.
+1 & 3 Factory Location The name and location of the production facility or factory where the product was produced.
+1, 2, 3 & 4 Freight The amount of inland freight charges that your company incurred that is included in the selling price of the goods.
+3 Frequency 60 hertz, 50 hertz, etc. 1, 2, 3 & 4 Gross Purchase Price Provide the total purchase price for the goods, including VAT.
+5 Impedance Percentage voltage drops on full load due to the winding resistance and leakage resistance.
+1, 2, 3 & 4

+COLUMN NAME DESCRIPTION REFERENCE APPENDIX Inland Freight The amount of inland freight charges that your company incurred that is included in the selling price of the goods.
 These are generally the charges from the factory to the port of shipment.
-Insurance The amount included in the selling price for insuring the goods during shipment to the customer's premises.
-Invoice Date Indicate the invoice date.
-Invoice Number Indicate the invoice number.
-Length Indicate the length of the rebar in metres, if cut-to length; otherwise say coil.
-Manufacturer (Producer) If your company did not manufacture the product, indicate the name of the manufacturer (producer) of the product.
-Model Number The product number or code assigned by your company to the product sold.
+1 Input Type Indicate the type of input (e.g. electrical steel, tank steel plate, copper, insulation material, etc.).
+5 Input Specification and Grade Indicate the specification and grade (where applicable) of the input.
+5 Insurance The amount included in the extended selling price for insuring the goods during shipment to the customer's premises.
+1 & 3 Invoice Date Indicate the invoice date.
+1,3 & 5 Invoice Number Indicate the invoice number.
+1, 3 & 5 Load Losses The amount of electricity lost during transformation at maximum MVA.
+1, 2, 3 & 4 Manufacturer If your company did not manufacture the product, indicate the name of the manufacturer of the product.
+1 & 3 Maximum MVA Maximum amount of electrical energy being transformed in the electrical circuit.
+1, 2, 3 & 4 Model Number The product number or code assigned by your company to the product sold.
+1, 2, 3 & 4 Month and Year of Production Indicate the month and year the good was produced/manufactured.
+1, 3 & 4 Name and Address of Supplier Provide the name of the company that sold the production input.
+5